A glossary of terms related to AI, chatbots and conversational marketing. Learn the lingo and become a chatbot expert.

 A machine learning approach where models perform tasks without having seen labeled examples for those tasks during training.

-Join over 1000+ businesses, websites and startups automating their customer support and other tasks with a custom trained AI agent.
+Join over 1000+ businesses, websites and startups automating their customer service and other tasks with a custom trained AI agent.